apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 @@@ warning
   It is NOT recommended to mix various joining mechanisms.
 Pick one mechanism and stick to it in order to avoid any surprises during cluster formation.
-E.g. do NOT set `akka.cluster.seed-nodes` if you are going to be using the Bootstrap mechanism.
+E.g. do NOT set `pekko.cluster.seed-nodes` if you are going to be using the Bootstrap mechanism.
 @@@